About San Diego Community Power

 2023

-SDCP will fully enroll the City of National City and the unincorporated communities of the County of San Diego.
+Community Power fully enrolled the City of National City and the unincorporated communities of the County of San Diego.